Have you been attending for a while?

 Everyone gets used to a new church differently.
 Some people know immediately, This is the place for me! and jump right in.
-Others may visit off and on for a year before they start to feel at home.
+Others may visit off and on for a long time before they start to feel at home.
 We want to help you feel comfortable at whatever pace feels right to you.
-If you feel like you want to explore life at First United outside of the pew you’ve been inhabiting, the ideas below might help you get moving:
+If you feel like you want to explore life at First United outside the pew you’ve been occupying, the ideas below might help you get moving:

-• Take the plunge, and ask for a name tag.
-You can make a note on the sign-in sheet during worship.
+- Take the plunge, and ask for a name tag.
+You can make a note requesting one on the sign-in sheet during worship.

-• Come to Sunday School.
-There are classes for adults and kids at 9:30 a.m. each Sunday.
+- Come to Sunday School.
+There are classes for adults at 9:30 a.m. each Sunday.

-• Bring food donations for Monroe County United Ministries (MCUM) on the first Sunday of the month.
+- Bring food donations or paper products for Monroe County United Ministries (MCUM) for our monthly donation.

-• Find a way to give back: teach a class, volunteer at the Interfaith Winter Shelter, be a Minister of Care.
+- Find a way to give back: teach a class, volunteer for one of the church boards, be a Minister of Care.

 How do I join?
 Why would I want to?

-If you’ve been attending for a while, you’ve noticed that we don’t have altar calls.
-And the ministers aren’t showing up at your door, begging you to become a member.
-We love new members; we just want you to feel like you’re able to make that commitment when it feels right to you.
+If you’ve been attending for a while, you’ve noticed that we don’t have altar calls, and the ministers don’t show up at your door, begging you to become a member.
+We love new members; we just want you to feel free to make that commitment when it feels right to you.

 What does it mean to become a member of First United Church?
 Basically, you are saying in a public way, “This is my place.
 These are my people.
 I want to learn, serve, grow, and be challenged alongside you.”
-We do not require you to believe a certain way.
-If you have not been baptized but wish to be, we would certainly love to be a part of that ritual with you.
+We do not require you to believe a certain way or go through specific procedures.
+If you have not been baptized but wish to be, we would be honored to be a part of that ritual with you.

 Our congregation makes significant decisions via congregational vote.
 Once you become a member, you’re able to vote.
 And here’s a fun fact: non-members can serve on many of our church committees and boards, so if you were holding off on joining because you don’t want to be asked to serve on a committee, you’re out of luck!

 When you feel like you want to be a part of us, just contact one of the ministers.
-We’d be happy to meet with you, get to you know (if we haven’t already), and answer any questions you have.
+We’d be happy to meet with you, get to know you, and answer any questions you have.
 Then we’ll pick a Sunday to make it official.
-You’ll stand up during worship and enjoy a multitude of smiling faces welcoming you as a member of First United Church.
+You’ll be introduced during worship and enjoy a multitude of smiling faces welcoming you as a member of First United Church.